Ericonaldo/rangeslider-videojs/README.md

 IMPORTANT!
 ==================
-RangeSlider port for Videojs version 5.x.
+RangeSlider port for Videojs version 7.x.
+(Previous version only supports vesion 5.x)

 Rangeslider-videojs
 ==================
-##Ranger Slider Plugin for Video JS Player
+## Ranger Slider Plugin for Video JS Player

 rangeslider.js is a plugin for Video JS player.
 The aim of this plugin is to create range slider to select a region of a video in video-js.

-##Live-Demo (Working for VideoJs 5.x)
+## A previous Live-Demo (Working for VideoJs 5.x)
 <a href="http://acpmasquerade.github.io/rangeslider-videojs/demo/index.html" target="_blank">
     http://acpmasquerade.github.io/rangeslider-videojs/demo/index.html
 </a>

-##Installation
+## Installation

 Add rangeslider.min.js and rangeslider.min.css CDN distributed file to your head tag, just after
 videojs: